Safeway: Support offices

-Safeway Category Optimization Process
+Store music and intercom announcements

-Safeway transitioned from regional control of its product assortments to national category management, known as the Safeway Category Optimization Process (SCOP).
-With all dry grocery corporate buying done from Safeway's Pleasanton offices, it is said it will increase representation of manufacturers by experienced sales professionals with extensive product and category knowledge.
-Corporate produce buying offices are located in Phoenix, Arizona.
-This will mean consistency across the Safeway chain, meaning one could go into a store in Winnipeg or San Francisco and find the same products at the same price, as all negotiation is now done at the corporate level.
+Safeway music is provided by Stingray Advertising.
+The network beams commercials and advertisements for Safeway products and services that play intermittently with the music.
+The store's unique "Attention Service Desk" announcements, which are used to communicate phone calls on hold to employees, are generated by Cisco's Call Manager Server as an overhead announcement.

 Animal welfare concerns

 In 2012, Mercy for Animals conducted an undercover investigation at Christensen Farms, a pork supplier to Safeway, Walmart, Costco, Kroger, and Kmart.
 Before the public release of Mercy for Animals' investigation at Christensen Farms, Safeway announced it would begin requiring pork suppliers to phase out gestation crates.

 In 2008, Greenpeace started ranking America's major supermarket chains on their seafood sustainability practices because, according to Phil Radford, Greenpeace U.S. CEO, "three quarters of global fish stocks are suffering from overfishing, and 90% of top marine predators are already gone".
 Criteria included the number of threatened fish species supermarkets sold, their seafood purchasing policies, and ocean legislation policies it supported.
 Greenpeace annual Carting Away the Oceans (CATO) report ranks supermarkets on a scale of 1 to 10, with 1 being least sustainable with seafood policies and 10 being the most sustainable with seafood policies.
 Safeway ranked second best (7.1 out of 10) on the 2013 CATO Report by ensuring that its store brand of canned tuna was sustainably fished and by lobbying for science-based ocean conservation policies.

 In 2016, Safeway parent company Albertsons joined a growing wave of companies moving toward "cage-free" egg production and announced a planned shift to cage-free eggs by 2025 following campaigns by The Humane League, Mercy for Animals, The Humane Society of the United States, and others.
+Following the passage of California Proposition 12, Lucerne and O Organics switched to full cage-free egg production at their facilities in California in January 2022.

-Safeway music
+401(k) plan mismanagement lawsuit

-Safeway music is provided by InStore Broadcasting Network.
-The satellite network also beams commercials and advertisements for Safeway products and brands that play intermittently with the music.
+In July 2021, Safeway Inc. and its co-defendants reached an $8.5 million settlement in a class action lawsuit alleging mismanagement of the company’s 401(k) retirement plan.
+The lawsuit, Terraza v.
+Safeway Inc. et al., was filed in 2016 in the United States District Court for the Northern District of California.
+It accused Safeway, the Safeway Benefit Plans Committee, and investment advisor Aon Hewitt Investment Consulting, Inc. of breaching fiduciary duties under the Employee Retirement Income Security Act (ERISA), resulting in financial harm to over 30,000 plan participants.